prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

- - Finally, all of the `itx`'s that were linked off the sync list, are not linked off the commit list

- - So why do we do this?

-    - Why do we move the `itx`'s to a new list, vs. simply using the sync list?
+- So, why do we move sync list `itx`'s to the commit list?

-    - We do this so the thread that writes these `itx`'s out to disk...
+   - So the thread that writes these `itx`'s out to disk...

       - can work with a list that won't change due to concurrent activity

    - If there's concurrent ZPL operations occurring...

       - those operations may insert new `itx`'s onto the sync list.

-    - We create a new "commit list" so the list of `itx`s to write out...
+   - We create the "commit list" so the list of `itx`s to write out...

       - is isolated from this concurrent ZPL activity

 ---